 Configuration

-Set runtime_strategy: container in your _shinyelectron.yml:
+Set runtime_strategy: container in _shinyelectron.yml:

 app: